 - Is it that we do not understand the importance of getting rid of that debt to experience financial freedom and build wealth for our family?

 It’s time to take control and write your own college debt story.

-I went $48,000 into debt for my college degrees.
-But there’s no way I’m allowing my kids to do the same.
+I went $48,000 into debt for my college degrees, but I do not plan to allow my kids to do the same.

 So what are some of the best ways to save money on college?